-Mr Rogers joined Woodside in December 2012 in the position of Senior Vice President (SVP), Sunrise Business Unit and was appointed the SVP Browse in May 2013.
+Mr Rogers is Senior Vice President (SVP) at Woodside (2012), Sunrise Business Unit and was appointed the SVP Browse in May 2013.
 After Browse development entering FEED end June 2015, Mr Rogers has recently been appointed SVP Projects.

 Prior to joining Woodside, Mr Rogers was the President and CEO of the Nautilus Minerals Group, a position he was promoted to in June 2008.
 His primary focus was on delivering, permitting and financing the Company’s first project, Solwara 1, in the territorial waters of Papua New Guinea.
 This was the first step in taking Nautilus from its position as a junior explorer in the minerals sector to being the world’s first deepwater minerals resource production company.

-Bronwyn is the Executive Director for the Corporate Units "Fitter and Faster" programme – a significant change programme designed to transform the way in which our central corporate services are managed and delivered.
-Working in conjunction with the Finance and Strategy Senior Leadership Team and the Group Executives for HR, Legal and Corporate Affairs, her role remit includes responsibility for ensuring the programme is shaped and executed to plan.
+Bronwyn previously held the roles of Executive Director, Finance and Strategy, Telstra and Executive Director for the Corporate Units "Fitter and Faster" programme – a significant change programme designed to transform the way in which our central corporate services are managed and delivered.

 Bronwyn joined Telstra in December 2012 where she held responsibility for the overall management of Telstra’s extensive portfolio of capital expenditure investments and project delivery strategy and approaches.
 Her career has been focused in the Financial Services industry where she has held transformation, operations management, finance and change roles with organisations such as JP Morgan in Australia and New Zealand, AIA in Hong Kong and AXA in Australia, New Zealand and the United Kingdom.

-Prior to this, Jessica was Director of the Sydney Aviation Capacity Taskforce.
+Prior to this, Jessica was worked as General Manager, Infrastructure Policy and as Director of the Sydney Aviation Capacity Taskforce.
 She has worked on infrastructure and social policy issues in the Australian Public Service since 2000, and she has master’s degrees in international law and Asian studies.

-As Executive Director, Lend Lease Services, Ashley Mason leads a business which provides specialist maintenance and asset management services to the roads, water, power, industrial and resources sectors in Australia and New Zealand employing over 3,500 people.
+As Head of Operational Risk, Lendlease, Ashley leads a business which provides specialist maintenance and asset management services to the roads, water, power, industrial and resources sectors in Australia and New Zealand employing over 3,500 people.

-Prior to joining Lend Lease, Ashley was Executive General Manager, Strategy and Development at Macmahon Holdings, an ASX listed mining and civil engineering contractor, where he was responsible for Group strategy, mergers and acquisitions and international construction.
+Prior to this role he was Executive General Manager, Strategy and Development at Macmahon Holdings, where he was responsible for Group strategy, mergers and acquisitions and international construction.

 Before this Ashley was employed by Leighton Holdings for 13 years in a number of capacities culminating in the position of Executive General Manager, Operations.
-In this role he worked on many large transport and telecommunications projects including the Eastern Distributor and WestLink M7 tollroads in NSW, the EastLink road project and the Southern Cross Station redevelopment in Melbourne, the Perth Metrorail project in Western Australia and the Nextgen Networks fibre optic telecommunications project.
+In this role he worked on many large transport and telecommunications projects including the Eastern Distributor and WestLink M7 tollroads in NSW, the EastLink road project and the Southern Cross Station redevelopment in Melbourne and the Nextgen Networks fibre optic telecommunications project.
 He also contributed to the development of the Leighton Group’s international operations, particularly in the Middle East, India and Mongolia.